BinaryHarbinger/riftbar/README.md

 [![Crates.io](https://img.shields.io/crates/v/riftbar)](https://crates.io/crates/riftbar)

 ### ❗Caution
-Riftbar is completly experimental and not under active development right now.
-Application uses 200 megabytes of ram on idle which is too much compared to other status bars.
+Riftbar is currently experimental and some key features are missing or WIP.

 Riftbar is a **Waybar-like status bar** written in **Rust**, designed to be fast, safe, and modern.
 It uses **GTK4** for GUI and **Tokio** for asynchronous tasks, making it suitable for Wayland compositors like Sway, Hyprland, and Wayfire.